Developing a real estate business plan is critical to forming a healthy and sustainable business.

 Creating a Financial Plan

-You will find specific instructions in the spreadsheets, but here is some guidelines for creating a financial plan:
+You will find specific instructions in the spreadsheets, but here are some guidelines for creating a financial plan:

 Transactions and Leads

-To meet your income goals and cover your expenses, you’ll need to conduct a certain number of transactions.
-Further, to conduct that many transactions you will need to work a certain number of leads.
+To meet your income goals and cover expenses, you’ll need to conduct a certain number of transactions.
+And, to complete a certain number of transactions you’ll need to work a set number of leads.

 Breaking your goals into action steps makes them more tangible and ensures you’re making strides to fulfill them.
 Here are some keys ways you can convert your real estate business plan into actual business practices.